-MECH 608 Advanced Manufacturing

-Overview of advanced manufacturing: engineering materials, metal forming, particulate processing, solidification processes; non-traditional machining, understanding metrology and instrumentations; joining & assembly processes; micro-fabrication and nanofabrication technologies; automation technologies; production planning, control, and inspection; industrial visits.
-Prerequisite: MECH 422.On demand.
+MECH 608 Advanced Manufacturing 3(3,0) Overview of advanced manufacturing: engineering materials particulate processing, solidification processes; non-tradii understanding metrology and instrumentations; joining & assembly fabrication and nanofabrication technologies; automation technol planning, control, and inspection; industrial visits.
+Prerequisit demand. ional machining, processes; micro- plogies; production

-MECH 685 Advanced Topics in Mechanical Engineering

-This course is designed to enable students to study a given advanced topic of interest, which is carefully selected from the mechanical engineering-related topics.
-The content outline of such a topic is to be determined by the instructor and to be approved by the department Chair.
+MECH 685 Advanced Topics in Mechanical Engineering 3(3,0) This course is designed to enable students to study a given advanced topic of interest, which is carefully selected from the mechanical engineering-related topics.
+The content outline of such a topic is to be determined by the instructor and to be approved by the departr ment Chair.
 Prerequisite: Instructor's consent.
-On demand.
+On de emand.